CardForest/master-class/docs/strict-typing.md

 const myInstance = new MyClass();
 ```

-Now `myInstance` is just a normal javascript object
+Now `myInstance` is a normal javascript object

 ```js
 assert.deepEqual(myInstance, {